dcoai/nftables/examples/README.md

 ## Integration with nftables Rules

-After creating a set with NFTex, use it in nftables rules:
+After creating a set with NFTables, use it in nftables rules:

 ```bash
 # Block IPs in the blocklist